You Can Actually Go Swimming in This Rare Glowing Bay

 These sparkling ecosystems only occur in a handful of sites around the world, usually in warm water with narrow access to the open seas.
 One is the famous emerald waters of Ha Long Bay in Vietnam, designated a UNESCO World heritage site in 1994.
 Another is Luminous Lagoon, in the marshlands of Jamaica.

 And there are three—count ‘em, three!—bioluminescent bays located in Puerto Rico.
-Which means that with a mere 2.5-hour flight from Miami (and a negative Covid test, but hey, no passport required), you can experience this natural nighttime phenomenon in person.
+Which means that with a mere 2.5-hour flight from Miami you can experience this natural nighttime phenomenon in person.

-There are three bioluminescent bays in Puerto Rico…
+Where to find bioluminescent bays in Puerto Rico

-The first is Mosquito Bay located on Vieques, a tiny island seven miles off the southeast coast of Puerto Rico's main island.
+The first of the three bioluminescent bays is Mosquito Bay located on Vieques, a tiny island seven miles off the southeast coast of the main island.
 This is the most sought-after bioluminescent bay experience as it’s traditionally the brightest of the bunch (declared so by the Guinness Book of World Records in 2006).
-Visiting the waters of Vieques usually requires an overnight stay, since the ferry stops running early evenings.
+Visiting the waters of Vieques usually requires an overnight stay, as the ferry stops running early evenings.

 Near the town of Fajardo on the northeast tip of the main island, a visit to Laguna Grande lets you traverse through mangroves, partially protected by the Cabezas de San Juan reserve’s coral reef.
 And finally, there’s La Parguera in the southwestern town of Lajas, a little over a two-hour drive from San Juan.
 The region has yet to be tapped by the tourism throngs, which means its quiet natural wonders and abundant wildlife are largely undisturbed.

-La Parguera is the only bioluminescent bay where it’s legal to swim in the country (but not the world; apparently you can jump right on into Jamaica’s lagoon).
+And then there's La Parguera: the only bioluminescent bay where it’s legal to swim in the country (but not the world; apparently you can jump right on into Jamaica’s lagoon).